ut-ras/Rasware/README.md

 1. Create a free GitHub account on [github.com](https://github.com/signup/free)
 2. Follow GitHub's great instructions for installing [Git](https://help.github.com/articles/set-up-git) on your computer.
 3. If you want to learn more about Git, you can read GitPro online for free (and legally, too!) at http://git-scm.com/book
+TODO: Add instructions to not have to input credentials every time

 ### Fork Rasware (only one Robotathon team member should do this step) ###